leticiaborchardt/singer-website-concept/README.md

 # The Weeknd - Website Concept

-This project is a website inspired by the singer The Weeknd and was developed to practice the Angular framework and API requests.
+This project is an informative SPA (Single Page Application) made with Angular framework and consumes the Spotify API.

 ## 🔍 Basic Setup